thanseehabdulla/thanseehabdulla/README.md

 ### Hi there 👋

 ## About Me
-My name is Abdulla, I live in Kerala, Kasaragod India and I work as a Staff Software Engineer at IBM DATA and AI where we're building watsonx.data products for our clients.
+My name is Abdulla, I live in Kerala, Kasaragod India and I work as a Software Engineer where we're building quality products for our clients.

 If you are interested in contacting me for any of support I encourage you to contact via mail.

-## Goals for 2022
-Contribute to open source projects that I use.
-I want to contribute to all the main parts of my tech stack.
-Travel more and visit friends I've made through my career Want to know what I'm working on this month?
-Take a look at my list of current projects in the repository.

 ## Get in Touch
-Want to discuss any of my projects, or something else?
-Send me a direct message at thanseehabdulla@gmail.com.

 - 🔭 I’m currently working on React.js, golang, hadoop stack, scala, java, script, k8s to build datalakes ecosystem
-- 🌱 I’m currently learning ...
-GRAND STACK, DATA and AI

 <div align="center">